-- Whereas settlement without payment frequencies (1) are relatively similar among all 5 groups, different Group frequencies for settlements with payment (2) and payments without settlement (3) allow the model to reflect the claim history of each group. - For instance, one can identify that group A is characterized by high frequency of settlement with (2) and without (1) payments but no payment without settlement (3).
-The data shows that claims with a no initial reserve either close without a payment or close with a unique payment.
-This contrasts with claims of group B through E, which have more frequent payments during the claims paths
+- Whereas settlement without payment frequencies (1) are relatively similar among all 5 groups, different Group frequencies for settlements with payment (2) and payments without settlement (3) allow the model to reflect the claim history of each group. - For instance, one can identify that group A is characterized by high frequency of settlement with payments (2) and without payments (1) but no payment without settlement (3).
+The model shows that claims with no initial reserve (A) either close without a payment or close with a unique payment.
+This contrasts with claims of group B through E, which have more frequent payments during the claims paths and Faculty